-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 69% 68 GENDER: About 16 percent more boys than girls at our school scored Proficient or Advanced.
-Girls 53% 49 English proficient 79% 77 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 30% 40 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 62% 117 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 8 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 62% 109 tested with learning disabilities was either zero or too small to be statistically significant.
-Asian American DATA STATISTIC ALLY UNRELIABLE N/S 12 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 61% 90 differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 35% 40 GENDER: About ten percent more girls than boys at our school scored Proficient or Advanced.
+Girls 45% 42 English proficient 51% 57 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTIC ALLY UNRELIABLE N/S 25 Learners tested was too small to be statistically significant.
+Low income 40% 82 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 3 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 41% 79 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 37% 67 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.